Timaru International Motor Raceway: History

 Before Timaru International Motor Raceway was born there was The South Canterbury Car Club Inc, which was formed in 1947 and were only running hillclimbs and paddock events at the time.
 The club progressed from this to running the Waimate 50 Street Race on the streets of Waimate until 1966.
 In 1967 a street event was run in Timaru in the Craigie Avenue area.
 Land was then purchased at Falvey Road and a permanent 1.600 km circuit built, the first event held there was in November that year.
 The club continued to develop the venue running club and National Championship racing.

 In 1988 the circuit length was increased to 2.400 km and develop to the international FIA category 3 standard that it is today, allows the South Canterbury Car Club to run international events as well as National Championships including the NZ V8 Touring Cars and Super Truck Racing.
 One of the events of Southern Festival of Speed, Bruce Pigeon Memorial, was held on 9 February to 10 February 2008.

 The circuit

 The 2.400 km car racing track's surface is hard on tyres and brakes because it is chip tarmac.
 It has a mixture of tight "first and second" gear and fast flowing corners.
 It is rated FIA grade 3.

 Lap Records

-The official lap record for the Timaru International Motor Raceway is 0:56.260, set by Greg Murphy on January 1995.
-The official race lap records at the Timaru International Motor Raceway are listed as:
+The official lap record for the Timaru International Motor Raceway is 0:56.260, set by Greg Murphy in January 1995.
+As of October 2021, the fastest official race lap records at the Timaru International Motor Raceway are listed as: